-Breach was directed by John Suits (3022, The Scribbler), written by Corey Large (Cosmic Sin, Apex) and Edward Drake (Gasoline Alley, American Siege), and stars Cody Kearsley (River Road, Riverdale), Bruce Willis (Fortress: Sniper’s Eye, Midnight in the Switchgrass), Rachel Nichols (The Amityville Horror, Demigod), Callan Mulvey (Shadow in the Cloud, Till Death), Timothy V. Murphy (Tragedy Girls, Hell Hath No Fury), Kassandra Clementi (Big Muddy, Becoming Bond), Johnny Messner (A Day to Die, Final Kill), and Thomas Jane (Apache Junction, The Last Son).
+Breach, not to be confused with The Breach, was directed by John Suits (3022, The Scribbler), written by Corey Large (Cosmic Sin, Apex) and Edward Drake (Gasoline Alley, American Siege), and stars Cody Kearsley (River Road, Riverdale), Bruce Willis (Fortress: Sniper’s Eye, Midnight in the Switchgrass), Rachel Nichols (The Amityville Horror, Demigod), Callan Mulvey (Shadow in the Cloud, Till Death), Timothy V. Murphy (Tragedy Girls, Hell Hath No Fury), Kassandra Clementi (Big Muddy, Becoming Bond), Johnny Messner (A Day to Die, Final Kill), and Thomas Jane (Apache Junction, The Last Son).
 It’s about a group of workers on a spaceship fighting to survive the outbreak of an alien mutation.

 The Plot: Little of Breach is new, but the way the movie seems to revel in that fact, embracing the familiarity and cliche is what provides most of the mileage for Breach.
 It entertains with a smirk like one of its stars.
 Earth is dying for the millionth time in a movie and Noah (Kearsley) and Hayley (Clementi) are among the few to get on the last ship to “New Earth.”
 Admiral King (Jane) and most of the others go into cryo, leaving Stanley (Murphy) to watch over the blue-collar few.